 Now, Regenerative Medicine procedures are replacing surgery as an effective treatment.
 The aim of using regenerative medicine is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.

-We utilize regenerative medicine procedures including patients’ own Stem Cells to repair the joint naturally.
-Stem Cells exist in high concentrations in bone marrow which can be aspirated with minimal discomfort, and then injected into the affected area often with concentrated Platelet Rich Plasma.
-Platelet Rich Plasma has a high concentration of growth factors that activate the stem cells and prompt them to produce additional growth factors and anti-inflammatory cytokines, thereby changing the environment in the joint from inflammatory to healing and regenerating.
-Stem cells will begin to heal the injury by stimulating cellular proliferation and local repair processes, and by reducing inflammation, resulting in pain relief and improved function.
-Frequently we add fat aspirate to assist in the healing process as a scaffolding.
+We utilize regenerative medicine procedures including patients’ own Cells to repair the joint naturally.
+Regenerative Cells exist in high concentrations in bone marrow which can be aspirated with minimal discomfort, and then injected into the affected area often with concentrated Platelet Rich Plasma.
+Platelet Rich Plasma has a high concentration of growth factors that can change the environment in the joint from inflammatory to healing and regenerating.